Gwen-Bradbury/MS4/README.md

 - As a user, I want to view individual product details so I can identify the price, description and image.

+- As a user, I want to view a specific category of products.

 - As a user, I want the site to be interactive with real time feedback.

 - As a user, I want to know how the site works and have easy to follow instructions.